 The next stage is wrap the entire portrait in foam wrap.
 Its kind of like wrapping the portrait up in its own little duvet to keep it snug and warm on it's journey.
 It's great protection.
 I purchase the foam in 3 foot tall rolls and store it in the workshop as its too bulky to live in the studio but goes a long way.

-The final stage is to cover everything with a waterproof outer packaging.
-I love these red mailing sacks as they are so bright and cheery.
-They remind me of a Pillarbox Red English postbox!
+The last stage of the process is to place the portrait securely into a double walled brown cardboard box and tape everything up with clear parcel tape.
+I always add fragile tape, the weight and dimensions of the box for customs along with the customs form and delivery address.
 My portraits are usually sent UPS and I book a courier to collect them from the studio.
 My portraits are tracked and clients can follow their progress online.

 Here you can see the portrait has arrived safely and its now displayed on my clients wall.
 My clients are just so wonderful in taking photos of them with their drawings.
 I cant thank them enough as they really make my website special.
 Kim telephoned me all the way from America to thank me for the drawing and we had a really lovely chat.
 I hope that you have enjoyed this page of information and I hope it has been thorough and helped you understand the process.
 If you have any questions you are more than welcome to email me at any time or call me in the studio and I will be more than happy to discuss your photos and portrait.